srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 |  99 |   -0.200437    | skill_2                                                                               |
 | 100 |   -0.0343195   | skill_3                                                                               |
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The table shows the non-zero coefficients for the Lasso linear model with the number of on-the-job trainings as dependent variable.
-Penality weights are derived applying with 5-fold cross validation.
-The estimation includes country and industry controls.}
+{\footnotesize \singlespacing \textit{Note:} The table shows the non-zero coefficients for the Lasso linear model with the number of on-the-job trainings as dependent variable.
+Penalty weights are derived applying with 5-fold cross validation.
+The estimation includes country and industry controls.\par}
 \end{minipage}

 Table: Lasso linear regression for off-job training \label{lin_reg_open}